Terkwood/book/src/tech/deepdream.md

-# Colab Notebooks
+# Deepdream

-Colab can be useful.
-Sometimes.
+Deepdream is cute.
+It's fun to play with yesterday's AI advancements.

-## Deepdream
+## Resources

 [This is the Deepdream Colab Notebook](https://research.google.com/seedbank/seed/deepdream), it its original location on Seedbank.